 If you have building collapse injuries after a New York City construction site accident, call Hecht, Kleeger & Damashek P.C.
 We will explain your rights as a construction worker.
 We’ll help you recover the compensation you need and deserve.

 It’s important to figure out exactly who may be responsible for your accident.
 There may be more than one liable party for a botched demolition or collapse.
 They should all be held responsible.
 If you don’t name everyone liable, you may not get the compensation you deserve.

 Some parties who may be liable in partial or total building collapse include:

 Various factors can impact the structural integrity of a construction project in New York City.
 Some common causes of building collapse include the following:

 If your employer or a coworker is to blame, you will likely be able to file a workers’ compensation claim.
-This will cover all your medical expenses but only some of your lost wages.
+This will cover all your medical expenses and some of your lost wages.
 You can also get disability compensation.
-Keep in mind.
 You cannot get money for non-economic damages such as pain and suffering from a workers’ comp claim.

 If a third party had a part in the collapse of the building, you could file a third-party personal injury lawsuit.
 This will allow you to collect compensation for all of your damages.
 Hecht, Kleeger & Damashek P.C. can help you recover:

 In some cases, you might be able to get punitive damages, which are meant to punish the wrongdoer.
 This is often the case if someone fails to comply with established New York City Labor Laws or their actions are especially egregious.